guillaumewuip/semantic-grid/README.md

     └── semanticGrid.scss
 ```

-In order to built semanticGrid with your own language, simply add `sass/languages/myLanguage.scss` and defines all these variables and add breakpoints :
+In order to built semanticGrid with your own language, simply add `sass/languages/myLanguage.scss` and defines all these variables and add breakpoints if you need to :

 ```scss